Crete : Monasteries

-The monastery of Odigitria is a monastery of great importance and historical value and one of the oldest in Crete.
-It is located at the west edge of the Asterousia mountains at an altitude of 250 m.
 The monastery was surrounded by walls, part of them still stands.
 The temple of the monastery is dedicated to the assumption of Holly-Mother and to the Saint Apostles (Peter & Paul).
 Inside the temple there are valuable frescoes, icons of famous painters and iconostasis.
-The monastery is connected with the legendary freedom fighter 'Ksopateras' (1788 - 1828) In the area of the monastery at Agioi Eftihianoi was found an ancient (Early Minoan) cemetery.

-The monastery of Hrissoskalitissa (golden stair) is dedicated to the Assumption of the Holy Mother.
-It is located at the southwest part of Kissamos, 73km away from Hania.
-The monastery is built on a rock and pilgrims visiting have to follow a staircase carved on it with 98 steps.
+The monastery of Chryssoskalitissa (golden stair GR: Χρυσοσκαλίτισα) is dedicated to the Assumption of the Holy Mother and the Holy Trinity.
+It is located at the southwest part of Kissamos, 70km away from Chania.
+The fortress like monastery is built on a rock and pilgrims visiting have to follow a staircase carved on it with 98 steps.
 According to the tradition, the last one was made of gold but only faithful people could see it.

 Close historical bonds link this monastery to that of Vrontisiou.
 The Varsamonerou Monastery lies in the surrounding fields of the village Voriza, 54.5 kms from Heraklion.
 The monastery is abandoned and, though its cells have been destroyed, its church has some of the most remarkable wall paintings in Crete.

 Sitia, East Lassithi